 Under Granada ownership, a Burger King was added to the Little Chef in an extension.
 In 1999 there were plans to make it a drive thru, but this didn't happen.

 The Little Chef was the only one in the country with a logo introduced in around 2003.
 It was created by design agency Keanebrand, and marked the start of an attempt to move the brand away from its functional, service station image to that of a more relaxed dining experience.
-Some of the signs were never changed, and several new owners of Little Chef chose not to roll it out.
-In 2011, a similar logo was used as part of the 'Wonderfully British' refurbishment.
+There were new cutlery, new menus, new uniforms and a new interior.
+Some of the signs at Thame were never changed, and several new owners of Little Chef chose not to roll out the new style.
+A very similar logo was used as part of the 'Wonderfully British' refurbishment in 2011.

 The filling station had been operated by Esso themselves since opening and was one of their On the Run cafes which offered Costa for a time.
 Euro Garages acquired the filling station in the mid-2010s and rebranded the shop to SPAR along with replacing the On the Run café with Greggs and Subway concessions.

-Under Euro Garages' ownership, the Little Chef closed in 2017.
+After Euro Garages acquired Little Chef, the restaurant closed in 2017.
 The building was left empty, with the Burger King continuing to trade alone.
-The former restaurant seating area was later given to Burger King as overflow, with the former Little Chef kitchen area being hidden behind a fake wall.
+The former restaurant seating area was later given to Burger King as an overflow, with the former Little Chef kitchen area being hidden behind a fake wall.

-Following several setbacks, Euro Garages received planning permission to demolish the building in October 2020.
-It will be replaced by two purpose-built drive-thru pods branded Burger King and Starbucks.
-Construction on the Starbucks took place in Spring 2021 with EG’s 137th UK Starbucks store opening on 25 June 2021.
-The Burger King is due to follow however this has been delayed due to issues with demolition works of the former restaurant building.
+Following several setbacks, Euro Garages received planning permission to demolish the building in October 2020 and replaced it with two purpose-built drive-thru units branded Burger King and Starbucks.
+Demolition works commenced in spring 2021, with the Starbucks opening on 25 June 2021 and the Burger King on 9 December 2021.

-As part of the works, the HGV parking bays have be removed to make way for the Starbucks unit.
-A condition of the original planning permission was that HGV parking must always be provided, but Oxfordshire County Council have now suggested they don't feel this is necessary.
+As part of the works, the HGV parking bays were removed to make way for the Starbucks unit.
+A condition of the original planning permission for the service area was that HGV parking must always be provided, but Oxfordshire County Council have now suggested they don't feel this is necessary.

 |Oxford (6 miles)||Services on the A418||none nearby|